British pop music: The download era (1999–2009) and the third British Invasion

-After the decline of Britpop, British indie was kept alive by "post pop" bands including Radiohead, Feeder, Stereophonics and Travis, who largely abandoned the elements of national and retro-60s culture.
+After the decline of Britpop, British indie was kept alive by post-Britpop bands including Radiohead, Feeder, Stereophonics and Travis, who largely abandoned the elements of national and retro-60s culture.
 Recently British indie bands with a foot in both the rock and pop camps has experienced a resurgence, spurred in part by the international success of the Strokes.
 Like modern American indie rock, many British indie bands such as Franz Ferdinand, the Libertines and Bloc Party are influenced by post-punk groups such as Joy Division, Wire, and Gang of Four.
 Other prominent independent bands in the 2000s include Editors, the Fratellis, Razorlight, Keane, Kaiser Chiefs, Coldplay and Arctic Monkeys, the last the most prominent act to owe their success to the use of Internet social networking.

 British soul in the 2000s has also been dominated by female singers, including Leona Lewis, Natasha Bedingfield, Joss Stone, Amy Winehouse, Estelle, Lily Allen, Florence Welch, Adele, Duffy, Jessie J, Floetry and Paloma Faith, all of whom have enjoyed success in the American charts, leading to talk of a "Female Invasion", "British Soul Invasion" or, together with successful indie acts, a "Third British Invasion".
 Male R&B artists who have had mainstream success in the United States include Jay Sean, Taio Cruz and One Direction.
 Many of these British R&B artists have increasingly incorporated electropop sounds in their music.
 In the early 21st century, ITV talent shows such as The X Factor discovered artists including Cher Lloyd, Will Young and Leona Lewis, all who went on to have number one hits either in the UK or abroad.

 The late 2000s 'guilty pleasures pop' craze brought a lot of bands to the charts that harked back to the sounds of soft rock, glam pop and MOR.
 Acts like MIKA, future dance vocalist Gary Go, the Yeah You's and the Feeling were not afraid to state their less-than-trendy influences, with the Feeling going on to support Jeff Lynne's ELO during the next decade.